ammagtech/SonicEngine/README.md

-SonicEngine is a **full-featured, no-code, open-source** game development software.
+SonicEngine is a **full-featured, no-code** game development software.
 You can build **2D, 3D and multiplayer games** for mobile (iOS, Android), desktop and the web.
 SonicEngine is fast and easy to use: the game logic is built up using an intuitive and powerful event-based system and reusable behaviors.
+It's a layer 1 solution of GDevelop.

 ## Technical architecture